awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 + `update`

 **Note**
 Although it is possible to delete the master user on the DB instance, it is not recommended\.
-To recreate the master user, use the [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) RDS API action or the [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) AWS CLI command and specify a new master user password with the appropriate parameter\.
+To recreate the master user, use the [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) RDS API operation or the [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) AWS CLI command and specify a new master user password with the appropriate parameter\.
 If the master user does not exist in the instance, the master user is created with the specified password\.

 To provide management services for each DB instance, the `rdsadmin` user is created when the DB instance is created\.
 Attempting to drop, rename, change the password, or change privileges for the `rdsadmin` account will result in an error\.